Johannesburg Reformed Church (NGK): Background to congregation foundation

 The city was part of the area served by the Heidelberg Reformed Church (NGK) until it got its own congregation.
 Landowners had been leaving the Cape Colony for the Highveld since around 1840 to escape British rule.
 Building on the efforts of the Rev. Abraham Kriel of the Du Toit’s Pan Reformed Church, his curate, proponent J.N.
 Martins, began preaching full-time on the Rand.

 The gold rush brought people from all over the world to the area.
-As far as can be determined, the Rev. Stephanus Jacobus du Toit, the Superintendent of Education of the ZAR, led the first NGK service in Johannesburg.
-At the open-air service, held on a Sunday in mid-1886 in the shadow of a willow near where the later Langlaagte Reformed Church and Abraham Kriel Orphanage would later stand, Rev. Du Toit sermonized on Genesis 2:12, “and the gold of that land is good.”
+As far as can be determined, the Rev. Stephanus Jacobus du Toit, the Superintendent of Education of the South African Republic, led the first NGK service in Johannesburg.
+At the open-air service, held on a Sunday in mid-1886 in the shadow of a willow tree near where the later Langlaagte Reformed Church and Abraham Kriel Orphanage would later stand.
+Rev. Du Toit sermonized on Genesis 2:12, “and the gold of that land is good.”

 The NGK contingent among the new settlers of the Rand largely settled in the western portion of what is now downtown, in what was then known as the “Dip.”
 This included the poorer neighborhoods of Langlaagte, Fordsburg, and Vrededorp, the only portions of the area then that were majority-Afrikaner.
 The wealthier northern (Parktown, Houghton) and northeastern (Observatory, Orange Grove) neighborhoods were almost exclusively English.
 Upwardly mobile Afrikaners later settled in large numbers in the northwestern areas such as Melville, Westdene, Auckland Park, Northcliff, Linden, and Randburg, among others.
 To a lesser extent than in the “Dip,” Afrikaners also settled in the area of Jeppestown, just east of downtown.
 Consequently, while 14 NGK congregations sprang up in the 8 km west of city hall, 5 were founded to the east.